aeyakovenko/toaster/README.md

 }
 ```

 The function has a single return statement at the end, returning the `err` variable.
+Everything after the `CHECK(err)` label is cleanup code.
+Follwing this pattern makes it really easy to spot the exit points in the function (there is only one at the end), the cleanup code, and all the possible error conditions.

 Test with Failure Injection
 ----------------------------

-To do incremental failure injection I wrote a simple test library.
+A simple counter can then be used to incrementally inject errors.
+This is a library wrapping a counter for the maximum number of successes each test iteration will allow.

 ```C
 /**